Description

 Children

-- Holographic code — Both holographic and hyperbolic surface codes utilize tesselations of hyperbolic surfaces.
+- Holographic tensor-network code — Both holographic tensor-network and hyperbolic surface codes utilize tesselations of hyperbolic surfaces.
 Encodings for the former are hyperbolically tiled tensor networks, while the latter is defined on hyperbolically tiled physical-qubit lattices.

 Page edit log